Hound Dog (song): Proceedings

 On July 8 Robey wrote to Phillips again, thanking him "kindly for your co-operation in this matter", but Phillips still refused to purchase a mechanical license for Thomas' "Bear Cat".
-Robey then instructed his company lawyer Irving Marcus to sue Phillips and Sun Records, hoping to use this as a test case to determine the legal status of all answer songs.
+Robey then instructed his company lawyer Irving Marcus to sue Phillips and Sun Records,James M. Salem, The Late, Great Johnny Ace and the Transition from R & B to Rock 'n' Roll' (University of Illinois Press, 2001) pp. 84–85. hoping to use this as a test case to determine the legal status of all answer songs.
 While earlier pressings of Sun 181 bore the caption "(The Answer To Hound Dog)" above the A-side title, as a result of the legal action this was removed from all later pressings.
 In the 1980s, Sam Phillips conceded: "I should have known better.
 The melody was exactly the same as theirs, but we claimed the credit for writing the damn thing".